Contested Wills and Probate

-With a population that is increasingly wealthy but ageing, there is a greater chance of the vulnerable and elderly falling victim to undue influence from family members or carers.
+Contested Wills and Probate – With a population that is increasingly wealthy but ageing, there is a greater chance of the vulnerable and elderly falling victim to undue influence from family members or carers.
 Legal challenges to the Will may be started in a situation where assets or money are diverted away from the family to a so-called friend of the victim.

 Undue influence law is invoked when the person suspected of having influence receives an inappropriately large part of an estate.
 Also, if it is suspected that a third party is suspected of having an influence in the creation of a Will in the favour of a friend or relative, this is considered fraud and can be proved under this law.
 The deceased need not have been suffering from mental problems for the courts to pursue this.
-Any use of manipulation, deception or intimidation to have influence over the content of a Will is enough for undue influence court action.
+Any use of manipulation, deception or intimidation to have influence over the content of a Will is enough for undue influence in court action.

 If the family members or other beneficiaries can prove coercion or manipulation, the court will generally revoke the Will.
 In that case, the probate court treats the estate as intestate and follows the Rules of Intestacy.
 The Rules of Intestacy follow a hierarchy of inheritance, beginning with the spouse and children, parents and other blood relatives, followed by other more distant relatives.

 Producing evidence of undue influence can be very difficult, and it is more common to claim that the deceased lacked knowledge or approval of the contents of the Will.
-This generally means that although the deceased very well may have understood the points of the Will, they did not completely comprehend or approve all of the clauses.
+This generally means that although the deceased very well may have understood the points of the Will, they did not completely comprehend or approve of all of the clauses.

-It can be argued that if it takes a fully trained and experienced solicitor many hours to read and comprehend everything in a fifty-page legal document, an 85-year-old with no experience in legal matters may not have fully comprehended or approved all of the clauses.
+Contested Wills and Probate – It can be argued that if it takes a fully trained and experienced solicitor many hours to read and comprehend everything in a fifty-page legal document, an 85-year-old with no experience in legal matters may not have fully comprehended or approved all of the clauses.

 Lack of Testamentary Capacity